-This Agreement is between the State of Oregon, acting through its Department of Administrative Services (Employer on behalf of the Agencies covered by this Letter of Agreement (Agreement) Oregon Department of Transportation, Oregon Department of Forestry, and Oregon Parks and Recreation Department (Agency) and the Association of Engineering Employees of Oregon (Association).
+This Agreement is between the State of Oregon, acting through its Department of Administrative Services (Employer), on behalf of the Agencies covered by this Agreement(Agency) and the Association of Engineering Employees of Oregon (Association).

-The purpose of this Agreement is to provide procedures to implement unscheduled pay equity adjustments consistent with Oregon law, and, to identify the appeal procedure to have Agency or Employer decisions concerning pay equity reviewed.
+The purpose of this Agreement is to provide procedures to implement unscheduled pay equity adjustments consistent with Oregon law, and, to identify the appeal procedure for Agency or Employer decisions concerning pay equity reviews.

-- 1. Application to Current Employees: The Employer, an Agency Head or designee (with CRHO approval) may provide an unscheduled salary step increase to correct a pay inequity between employees who perform work of a comparable character and are similarly-situated based on relevant factors, identified in Oregon law [ORS 652.220(2)] by which individual employees may be compensated differently.
+- 1. Application to Current Employees: The Employer, an Agency Head or designee (with CHRO approval) may provide an unscheduled salary step increase to correct a pay inequity between employees who perform work of a comparable character and are similarly-situated based on relevant factors, identified in Oregon law [ORS 652.220(2)] by which individual employees may be compensated differently.
 Unscheduled salary step increases may be initiated by: - a.
-Periodic statewide equal pay analysis processes; - b.
-Employee request, and, - c.
-Agency identified inequity. - 2.
-Application to Returning Employees (including but not limited to reemployment and return from layoff): An Agency Head or designee may offer a greater rate of pay than prescribed in the applicable labor agreement when the Agency identifies a pay inequity between employees in the same classification who perform work of a comparable character. - 3.
-If an Agency plans to grant an unscheduled salary step increase to an employee(s), the Agency shall first forward the recommendation to CHRO, Classification & Compensation for review and analysis.
+Periodic statewide equal pay analysis (to take place at least every three (3) years) - b.
+Employee request - c.
+Agency identified inequity - 2.
+Application to Returning Employees (including but not limited to reemployment and return from layoff).
+An Agency Head or designee shall offer a greater rate of pay than prescribed in the Collective Bargaining Agreement when the Agency identifies a pay inequity between employees in the same classification who perform work of a comparable character. - 3.
+If an Agency plans to grant an unscheduled salary step increase to an employee, the Agency shall first forward the recommendation to CHRO, Classification & Compensation for review and analysis.
 The CHRO shall approve or disapprove the recommendation and shall provide a written response back to the Agency.
 If approved, the Agency may take action to implement the pay equity adjustment. - 4.
-An employee may request a pay equity review by submitting a written request to the Agency Human Resource department.
-The Agency Human Resource department shall review the merits of the request based on the relevant factors and issue a decision in writing within sixty (60) days, unless an extension of time is mutually agreed to in writing. - 5.
+An employee may request a pay equity review by submitting a written request to the Agency Human Resource Department.
+The Agency Human Resource Department shall review the merits of the request based on the relevant factors and issue a decision in writing within sixty (60) days, unless an extension of time is mutually agreed upon in writing. - 5.
 Pay equity adjustments are generally effective the date an employee made a written request to the Agency, or the date the Agency submitted a request to DAS Classification and Compensation, whichever is earlier. - 6.
 In the event an employee receives an unscheduled salary step adjustment for any of the reasons identified in Section 1, the employee's salary eligibility date shall remain the same. - 7.
-Agencies shall retain all documents pertaining to decisions involving pay equity. - 8.
+Agencies and CHRO shall retain all documents pertaining to decisions involving pay equity. - 8.
 If the employee meets with the Agency or Employer, the employee may request and obtain Association representation.